cylc/cylc-admin/docs/feb2020-workshop-report.md

   projects on GitHub (primarily because the UI is no longer Python based)
 - Our new communications platforms Riot (developer chat and video conferencing) and Discourse (mail forum) are proving effective
-- Web UI design settled after extensive consultation with users
+- Web UI design settled after consultation with users (we anticipate more feedback during user testing)
 - Packaging and installation is done, with `pip` for Python components and `conda` (via Conda Forge) for the full system
 - Major Cylc 8 components and connections implemented and working (but not